Engageaichain/Engageai/README.md

 Main Network Launch

 Conclusion
-MediaChain represents a significant evolution in blockchain systems, integrating social impact into the transaction validation process.
+Engage represents a significant evolution in blockchain systems, integrating social impact into the transaction validation process.
 Disclaimer: This white paper is an initial concept and will require further technical research and development.